I-1-0-7.Instructions for HALLEX Authors

 C. Final Approval and Publication

-OAO will forward the background book and the CD through the Executive Communications Staff to the Deputy Commissioner (DC) for approval.
+OAO designated staff will forward the background book and the CD to the Executive Director or delegate for approval.
 (See I-1-0-7 E below for HALLEX Action Items.)

-After the DC approves the issuance, OAO will forward the HALLEX issuance to be uploaded to SSA's Policy Repository.
+After the Executive Director or delegate approves the issuance, OAO designated staff will forward the HALLEX issuance to be uploaded to SSA's Policy Repository.
 OAO will also prepare and provide a brief explanation of the issuance for inclusion in the Daily PolicyNet Instructions Postings e-mail message.
-OAO will retain the background book and the CD for historical purposes and as documentation that the appropriate clearances were obtained.
+OAO designated staff will retain the background book and the CD for historical purposes and as documentation that the appropriate clearances were obtained.

-Each ODAR component is responsible for providing input and support to OAO and OCALJ in developing HALLEX instructions.
+Each OARO and OHO component is responsible for providing input and support to OAO and OCALJ in developing HALLEX instructions.

 E. HALLEX Action Items